 As you see in the screenshot below, both formulas compare text strings, dates and numbers equally well:

-In some situations, it may be important not only to compare text in two cells, but also to compare the character case.
+In some situations, it may be important not only to compare text values of two cells, but also to compare the character case.
 Case-sensitive text comparison can be done using the Excel EXACT function:

 Where text1 and text2 are the two cells you are comparing.